White Helmets (Syrian civil war): Operations

+During the fall of Damascus, rebel forces captured the notorious Sednaya Prison on 8 December 2024.
+The White Helmets took part in search-and-rescue operations there, helping to release prisoners held within and searched the prison complex for detainees potentially held in secret cells or basements.
+Their search efforts concluded on 9 December, determining that no hidden or sealed areas that could contain detainees were left.

 Partnerships and funding

 SCD is officially an impartial humanitarian NGO, with no affiliation to any political or military actor and a commitment to render services to anyone in need.
 Like all NGOs operating in opposition-controlled areas, SCD negotiates humanitarian access with organisations such as local councils, provincial councils, and armed groups, with relationships varying widely from governorate to governorate.

-SCD work in close partnership with the Netherlands-based NGO Mayday Rescue Foundation.
-Mayday Rescue's Program Manager for Syria is Farouq Habib, who has also been described as the White Helmets' Head of International Relations.
+Prior to 2020, SCD worked in close partnership with the Netherlands-based NGO Mayday Rescue Foundation.
+Mayday Rescue's Program Manager for Syria was Farouq Habib, who has also been described as the White Helmets' Head of International Relations.

-The White Helmets receives charitable funding from the United States, the United Kingdom, and other western governments.
+The White Helmets has received extensive funding from the United States, the United Kingdom, and other western governments.
 Initially the United Kingdom Foreign and Commonwealth Office was the largest single source of funding through Mayday Rescue Foundation.
-U.S. government funds are directed to SCD through Chemonics, a U.S. based private international development company.
-Funders now include the Canadian government Peace and Stabilization Operations Program, the Danish government, the German government, the Japan International Cooperation Agency, the Netherlands Ministry of Foreign Affairs. the New Zealand Ministry of Foreign Affairs, the United States Agency for International Development (USAID) and the United Kingdom Conflict, Stability and Security Fund (CSSF).
-USAID have contributed at least $23 million from 2013 to March 2016.
-The British government had provided £15 million of funding between 2012 and November 2015, increased to £32 million by October 2016.
+U.S. government funds were directed to SCD through Chemonics, a U.S. based private international development company.
+Funders have included the Canadian government Peace and Stabilization Operations Program, the Danish government, the German government, the Japan International Cooperation Agency, the Netherlands Ministry of Foreign Affairs. the New Zealand Ministry of Foreign Affairs, the United States Agency for International Development (USAID) and the United Kingdom Conflict, Stability and Security Fund (CSSF).
+USAID contributed at least $23 million from 2013 to March 2016.
+The British government provided £15 million of funding between 2012 and November 2015, increased to £32 million by October 2016.
 As of 31 March 2018, the British government had provided £38.4m in aid to the White Helmets.
 The SCD has also received individual donations online to their Hero Fund, which provides treatment for wounded volunteers and supports their families.

 In March 2017, the organization was reported to be operating on an annual budget of about $26 million.
 Mayday Rescue reports that between 2014 and 2018 the White Helmets received funding of $127 million, $19 million of which came from non-government sources; it is not clear if this included U.S. government funding which went through Chemonics rather than Mayday Rescue.
 In 2018, the White Helmets' vice president reported that the group’s financing for 2018 from foreign governments had fallen to $12 million from $18 million the previous year.